 - We share individual/group applications with panel/committee members;

-The Queen’s Nursing Institute operates two websites:
+The Queen’s Nursing Institute operates three websites:

 This Policy applies to our website, online application forms, use of emails and phone calls for marketing purposes, and any other methods we use to collect information.
 It covers what the QNI collects and why, what we do with the information, what we won’t do with the information, and what rights you have.